-A merit pay increase is when an employer increases an employee’s pay rate based on the criteria they previously agreed upon.
-The increase is typically calculated as a percentage of the employee’s current salary.
+A merit pay increase is when an employer increases an employee’s pay rate based on performance-related criteria that they previously agreed upon.
+The increase is typically calculated as a percentage of the worker’s current salary.
 For example, a worker who makes $57,000 may be eligible for a merit increase of 3 percent, or $1,710.

-Merit pay increases are different from a pay raise.
-Employees receive merit pay when they reach a set of goals agreed upon between them and the company.
-Pay raises may occur as part of a job promotion or as a percentage-based salary increase for an annual cost-of-living adjustment (COLA).
+Employees receive merit pay when they reach a set of goals agreed upon with the company.
+In contrast, pay raises may occur as part of a job promotion or as a percentage-based salary increase for an annual cost-of-living adjustment.

 An employee doesn’t necessarily need to exceed performance goals to get a general pay raise, but they must do so to warrant a merit pay increase.

 HR leaders and team managers should clearly outline the criteria for how employees can achieve a merit increase.
 When executives and supervisors set and measure goals for the business at large and for individual workers, staffers understand what they’re working toward.

 Why should employers bother with special pay raises?
 “A merit increase provides a sense of joy and excitement with longer career guidance and loyalty,” Hammell said.
 “This increases the [employee’s] desire to stay and continue contributing to the overall success of the business.”

 Here are just a handful of the many reasons you might want to implement a merit pay policy and award pay increases to your qualifying team members: